-Singh, K., & Misra, M. (2022) Studied on the determining factor of cash holding levels for different corporate.
-Even so, no such study has been observed so far on the industry.
-In this study, we analyze the determinants of the cash-holding levels for the Indian agrarian enterprises during the period 1995-2016.
-With the aid of weighted least squares (WLS) regression analysis, we insight evidence that the Indian agro-enterprises with greater lucrative possibility inclined to hold less cash.
-On the other side, we found that large agro-enterprises tend to grasp some other mode of liquid assets rather than cash.
-The firms with high capital expenditure and distributing profits as a dividend were shown to hold on more cash.
-In our analysis, we find subsidiary evidence of the static trade- off theory of cash holding.
-In general, transaction need and preventive motives also play an essential role in justifying the determinants of cash holding levels for Indian agrarian enterprises.
+Singh, K., & Misra, M. (2022) Studied on the every business, every company has to have cash on hand determining factor of cash holding levels for different or at least way to cash in order to be able to pay for the corporate.
+Even so, no such study has been observed so goods and services it uses and accordingly, to stay in far on the industry.
+In this study, we analyze the the business as it can be said that the company has to determinants of the cash-holding levels for the Indian be feasible of managing its day-to-day operation.

+agrarian enterprises during the period 1995-2016.
+With

+Owolabi and Adegbite (2025) investigated the impact the aid of weighted least squares (WLS) regression of effective cash management on the profitability of analysis, we insight evidence that the Indian small and medium-sized enterprises (SMEs).
+Their agro-enterprises with greater lucrative possibility findings revealed a significant positive correlation inclined to hold less cash.
+On the other side, we found between efficient cash management practices, such as that large agro-enterprises tend to grasp some other shorter cash conversion cycles and optimized cash mode of liquid assets rather than cash.
+The firms with holding levels, and improved profitability metrics in the high capital expenditure and distributing profits as a SME sector.
+The study emphasized the resource dividend were shown to hold on more cash.
+In our constraints faced by SMEs and how prudent cash analysis, we find subsidiary evidence of the static trade- management can be a key differentiator for success. off theory of cash holding.
+In general, transaction need Chopra and Verma (2024) examined the role of and preventive motives also play an essential role in technological advancements in enhancing cash justifying the determinants of cash holding levels for management efficiency.
+Their research highlighted the Indian agrarian enterprises. adoption of digital payment systems, sophisticated

-Kolos Cs. Ágoston (2021) Improving the cash management techniques has already received significant attention in the literature as a separate optimisation problem for banks and the independent firms that supply cash.
-This article concentrates instead on a further possibility of cost reduction: optimising the cash management problem as one single problem.
-Doing so, contractual prices between banks and the cash in transit firms can be in general modified allowing for further cost reduction relative to individual optimisations.
-In order to show the pertinence of this procedure, we have determined possible Pareto-improvement re-contracting schemes based on a Baumol-type cash demand forecast for a Hungarian commercial bank resulting in substantial cost reduction.
+Kolos Cs. Ágoston (2021) Improving the cash forecasting tools, and integrated treasury management management techniques has already received significant software in streamlining cash inflows and outflows, attention in the literature as a separate optimisation reducing operational costs, and improving overall problem for banks and the independent firms that supply liquidity management within large corporations.
+The cash.
+This article concentrates instead on a further study suggested that embracing technology is becoming possibility of cost reduction: optimising the cash increasingly crucial for maintaining a competitive edge management problem as one single problem.
+Doing so, in cash management. contractual prices between banks and the cash in transit